 Construction time line for ORCA

-The first phase of construction of ORCA has started and forsees in a prototype array comprising 7 vertical detection units with a horizontal spacing of about 20 m.
-This prototype array is expected to be concluded and operational early 2017.
+The first phase of construction of ORCA has started and forsees in a prototype array comprising 6 vertical detection units with a horizontal spacing of about 20 m.
 In the next construction phase of KM3NeT 2.0, the full ORCA detector comprising a detector block of 115 detection units.
 The ORCA detector will have a total instrumented volume of about 3.7 Mton of sea water and it could be operational towards 2020, providing new opportunities for neutrino oscillation studies in the Mediterranean, complementary to those using reactor and neutrino beam experiments.